lood339/tiny-vxl/README.md

 2. Only rely on Eigen https://github.com/eigenteam/eigen-git-mirror
 3. The project is on-going, please contact me (jhchen14@cs.ubc.ca) if you would like to contribute.

-# What I do
+# What this project do
 1. Move code from .cxx, .cpp to the .h file
 2. The original souce code has a good record of author and history, keep them in the file as much as possible.
 4. Rewrite the testing code using the Gtest Framework https://github.com/google/googletest

 # How to use the code
 Add the vxl folder to your head file directory

+# Test
+1. Mac OS Mojave (10.14.12).
+    cd build
+    cmake ..
+    make -j4